kemapak/blog/code-review/topics/comments.md

 	<left-nav></left-nav>
 ```

-- Are you afraid that you need to revert some complex code so you commented it out and live it in?
-Do you possibly need bring it back and old code if the requirements changes so you commented the code and checked in?
+- Are you afraid that you need to revert some complex code; therefore, you commented it out and live it in?
+Do you possibly need bring it back and old code if the requirements changes; therefore, you commented the code and checked in?
 This completely unnecessary unless you are currently working on it.
-When you check in your code it must be in pristine condition and you can always revert back using SCM (source control management).
+When you check in your code it must be in pristine condition, and you can always revert back using SCM (source control management).
 That is the reason we use SCMs, awesome applications like git!
 Below code is not OK!

-_Antipattern_
+_Anti-pattern_

 ```
  // Change for user story 12345